 What are collations?

 Collations are used to compare or sort strings in different languages.
-You may not even know this but the English alphabet doesn’t always have the same order as a Portuguese alphabet, so they’re important.
-Illegal mix of collations is a common phrase and an SQL statement that means there’s something wrong with your query and it can’t be executed without errors.
+You may not even know this but the English alphabet doesn’t always have the same order as a Portuguese alphabet, so they’re important. illegal mix of collations django is a common phrase and an SQL statement that means there’s something wrong with your query and it can’t be executed without errors.

 How to Fix General error: 1267